What is loan refinancing and why you should care 23.09.2020

 Another mistake to avoid is choosing a new loan that doesn’t have some crucial advantages of your old loan.
 As an example, your new loan might not allow early or additional repayments unless you pay a penalty fee.
 In this case, the best option is to take out a new loan that allows you to keep the top benefits of your old loan.

-Also, when refinancing, it’s best to take steps that ensure your credit score is in the best shape possible.
-That means paying your monthly instalments and avoiding taking out other loans before and during the refinancing process.
+Also, when refinancing, it’s best to take steps that ensure credit score is in the best shape possible.
+That means paying your monthly instalments and avoiding taking out other personal loans before and during the refinancing process.
 A low credit score and a poor credit history can hinder you from getting a better deal.

 Besides refinancing, what else can you do?